John and Frances Angelos Law Center, Room 540

 Fundamentals of Federal Income Taxation

 Before joining the faculty in 1990, Brown practiced tax law with the firm of Shaw, Pittman, Potts and Trowbridge in Washington, D.C.
-Prior to that, he taught as an acting assistant professor at the New York University School of Law's Graduate Tax Program.
+Previously, he was an acting assistant professor at the New York University School of Law's Graduate Tax Program.

-Moderator and Speaker, MSBA Tax Section Symposium: U.S. Taxpayers’ Foreign Accounts: FATCA, Voluntary Disclosure & Summonses (University of Baltimore School of Law (Mar.
-24, 2014).
+Moderator and speaker, MSBA Tax Section Symposium: U.S. Taxpayers’ Foreign Accounts: FATCA, Voluntary Disclosure & Summonses (University of Baltimore School of Law, March 24, 2014).